How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 Only if their immigration status permits the planned activity.
 EU/EEA/Swiss citizens have broader mobility rights, while non-EU nationals usually need a residence title for self-employment or freelance work.
 Tax registration and immigration permission are separate questions.

 It is possible, but one full-time client increases false self-employment and pension-insurance risk.
-The safer pattern is independent pricing, deliverables, commercial risk, multiple-client capacity, autonomy over hours and methods, and limited integration into the client's organization.
+The risk is sharper where the client is German, has a German establishment, provides office access or equipment, or manages the freelancer like internal staff.
+A remote foreign client with no German establishment can be lower risk when the freelancer sells a specialist deliverable independently, but the safer pattern is independent pricing, deliverables, commercial risk, multiple-client capacity, autonomy over hours and methods, and limited integration into the client's organization.

 This guide is general information, not legal, tax, immigration, accounting, or financial advice.
 Rules change and your facts matter.
 Before relying on a structure, speak with a qualified German tax adviser, lawyer, social-security adviser, or immigration adviser.